How to make a room dark enough for sleep

 And, on the off chance that you do have a product I haven’t seen yet, please reach out and let me know about it!
 I really want to be able to recommend products and services that really do what they promise to do.

-Don’t despair, it’s not all doom and gloom if you want something that looks good and does a great job.
+Don’t despair, it’s not all doom and gloom if you want something that looks good and does a great job of making a room dark enough for sleep.

-You need to know about Blackout EZ .com.
+For a permanent fix, you need to know about Blackout EZ .com.
 This will give you the 10/10 on the darkness scale.
 It’s easy DIY (Do It Yourself: you can cut it to measure), it fits against the window using Velcro tape, so it’s perfect for recesses or awkward trimmings.
 And the tape is discreet.
 It goes up easily and comes down simply.
 You can still open your windows, and it looks good.
 And have I already said it works!?
+Yes, this product gives you a room dark enough for sleep.

 Are there any drawbacks to Blackout EZ?

-As a product, I haven’t found any drawbacks.
+As a product, I haven’t found any drawbacks, and they’re improving all the time.
 However, you need to note that this product comes from the United States (US) and needs to be purchased in US currency.
-So keep an eye on the exchange rate (and purchase now before the kiwi dollar drops again).
+So keep an eye on the exchange rate.
 The pricing of the product itself, even taking the exchange rate into account, isn’t too bad (it’s actually pretty good).
 It’s comparable to the temporary products you can buy here.
 BUT, you also need to pay shipping costs.
 And then wait for it to be delivered.

 Honestly, over getting someone in to fit customised black-out blinds that don’t block out everything.
 You’ll find this could be a much better and cheaper option.